squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 :::note

 Notice that type hints were added to **group_by_param** variable.
-This is useful to provide the IDE information on suggesting methods for auto-complete.
-For instance, with a list of suggestions, we don't have to memorize that the **get_selected** method exists for SingleSelectParameter objects, or what method names are available for other parameter classes.
-When starting to type ".get", suggestions provided by the IDE would allow appropriate methods to be discovered more easily, if the IDE is configured to the correct Python interpreter / virtual environment.
+This is useful to provide the IDE required information to suggest appropriate methods for auto-complete.
+With a list of suggestions the moment you type `group_by_param.get`, you don't have to memorize that the **get_selected** method exists for SingleSelectParameter objects for instance, or what method names are available for other parameter classes, given that the IDE is configured to the correct Python interpreter / virtual environment.

 :::

-The SQL queries can now be written more concisely to reference the context variables instead.
+The model files can now be modified to reference the context variables instead.
 In Jinja, we can also choose to reference dictionary values like `ctx.dim_col` instead of `ctx["dim_col"]`.

-The contents for `aggr_weather_metrics.sql` can now be changed to the following.
+The contents for `aggr_weather_metrics.sql` can be changed to:

 ```sql
 SELECT {{ ctx.dim_col }}